syncfusion-content/fileformat-docs/File-Formats/Presentation/NuGet-Packages-Required.md

 </tbody>
 </table>

-N> PowerPoint Presentation to image conversion is supported from .NET Framework 2.0 and .NET Standard 1.4 onwards.
+N> PowerPoint Presentation to image conversion is supported from .NET Framework 2.0 and .NET Standard 1.4 onwards for ASP.NET Core and Xamarin.

 ## Converting charts in Presentation